zeromq/czmq/README.md

         zsys_set_interrupted (void);

     //  *** Draft method, for development use, may change without warning ***
+    //  Format a string using printf formatting, returning a freshly allocated
+    //  buffer.
+If there was insufficient memory, returns NULL.
+Free the returned
+    //  string using zstr_free().
+The hinted version allows to optimize by using
+    //  a larger starting buffer size (known to/assumed by the developer) and so
+    //  avoid reallocations.
+    CZMQ_EXPORT char *
+        zsys_sprintf_hint (int hint, const char *format, ...);

+    //  *** Draft method, for development use, may change without warning ***
     //  Configure whether to use zero copy strategy in libzmq.
 If the environment
     //  variable ZSYS_ZERO_COPY_RECV is defined, that provides the default.
     //  Otherwise the default is 1.